scoknig/personal-site/content/design-archive/index.md

 [ Snapshot Date --- Notes ]

+[February 5, 2025](https://web.archive.org/web/20250206031730/https://scottk.mba/) --- New theme: Southern Academic.
+Improved typography with the Charter font family, along with a palette that pays homage to the American South: Pine Green, Light Peach, and Ripe Orange.
+Also includes some minor corrections for spacing, typographical proportions, and legibility.

 [August 24, 2024](https://web.archive.org/web/20240824223430/https://scottk.mba/) --- No major changes.
 Updated the dark background color to a darker navy to improve contrast and readability.

 [August 10, 2024](https://web.archive.org/web/20240810143518/https://scottk.mba/) --- Not a major theme change by any means.
 Updated the accent color from Nike Volt green to a yellow that looks more in alignment with the soft yellow used for all text on the site.